It’s a cupcake (and cookie!!!!) kind of month.

 Here’s my favorite tip when making banana cake, bread, cupcakes etc:

 Mash the bananas in the mixer!
 Using the paddle or whisk attachment, simply place your super ripe bananas inside the bowl and turn it on to medium-high speed.
 Mash ’em up!
 I used to mash bananas with my blender or food processor or with a fork (which takes some arm muscle!) but this way is soooo much easier and quicker.

 Then transfer the mashed bananas to a separate bowl and don’t even wash the mixer bowl.
 Just place the butter/sugar inside and begin creaming as the recipe instructs.
 The batter all comes together, I promise.

 This banana cupcake batter is creamy and thick.
 For best taste, texture, and to ensure proper rising– make sure you’re using buttermilk in this recipe.
 If you don’t have buttermilk on hand, check out my DIY sour milk option in the notes.

 Now here’s the best part about this entire recipe: cinnamon cream cheese frosting!
-It blows my mind that 1 teeny little addition (literally just some cinnamon) can make such a noticeable difference.
-And now I wonder why I waited so long to add cinnamon to cream cheese frosting?!
-Will I ever go back?
-NOPE.
+It blows my mind that 1 tiny addition to my regular cream cheese frosting makes such a big difference.
+And now I wonder why I waited so long to add cinnamon to cream cheese frosting!

 Do you really want to indulge?
 Make my brown butter cream cheese frosting and add cinnamon.
 Can’t… find… the… right… words…